 Acupuncture for chronic pain and depression in primary care: a programme of research MacPherson H, Vickers A, Bland M, et al.

 We included randomized trials of acupuncture needling versus either sham acupuncture or no acupuncture control for nonspecific musculoskeletal pain, osteoarthritis, chronic headache, or shoulder pain.
 Trials were only included if allocation concealment was unambiguously determined to be adequate.
 Raw data were obtained from study authors and entered into an individual patient data meta-analysis.
 The main outcome measures were pain and function.
 An additional 13 trials were identified, with data received for a total of 20,827 patients from 39 trials.
-Acupuncture was superior to sham as well as no acupuncture control for each pain condition (all P < .001) with differences between groups close to .5 SDs compared with no acupuncture control and close to .2 SDs compared with sham.
-We also found clear evidence that the effects of acupuncture persist over time with only a small decrease, approximately 15%, in treatment effect at 1 year.
+Acupuncture was superior to sham as well as no acupuncture control for each pain condition (all P < .001) with differences between groups close to .5 sds compared no acupuncture control and .2 sham. we also found clear evidence that the effects of persist over time only a small decrease, approximately 15%, in treatment effect at 1 year.

 Acupuncture is effective for the treatment of chronic musculoskeletal, headache, and osteoarthritis pain.
 Treatment effects of acupuncture persist over time and cannot be explained solely in terms of placebo effects.
 Referral for a course of acupuncture treatment is a reasonable option for a patient with chronic pain.